Inport FIR Decimation

 -

-If the Allow arbitrary frame length for fixed-size input signals checkbox is selected, the frame size of the signal does not have to be a multiple of the decimation factor.
-If the input signal is not a multiple of the decimation factor, the output is usually a variable-sized signal.
-Therefore, to support arbitrary input size, the block must also support variable-size operations, which can be enabled by selecting the Allow arbitrary frame length for fixed-size input signals checkbox.
+If the Allow arbitrary frame length for fixed-size input signals checkbox is selected, then the size of the signal frame does not have to be a multiple of the decimation factor.
+If the input signal is not a multiple of the decimation factor, then the output is usually a variable-size signal.
+Therefore, in order to support an arbitrary input size, the block must also support variable-size operations, which can be enabled by checking the Allow arbitrary frame length for fixed-size input signals checkbox.

 -

-If Allow arbitrary frame length for fixed-size input signals is unchecked, the input frame size must be a multiple of the decimation factor.
+If the Allow arbitrary frame length for fixed-size input signals checkbox is unchecked, the input frame size must be a multiple of the decimation factor.

 Dependencies

-To use this option, set Input processing to Columns as channels (frame based)
+To use this parameter, set the Input processing parameter to Columns as channels (frame based)

 .